Areeb-07/ChatBot/README.md

 # ChatBot

-This repository contains the files for a simple chatbot using deep learning teechniques with Tensorflow.
+This repository contains the files for a simple chatbot using deep learning techniques with Tensorflow.

 The Colab Notebook Chatter.ipynb contains the complete code for the project.